TaylorSmith28/Hovercopter/README.md

 These gain values initialy did not perform well for our model and we then increased them manually to find gain values of 1.1482 and 1.049.
 These worked well but were still slightly overdamped and the hover arm experienced slightly "wobbliness" due to this.
 A video of these results are shown here [Hand Placed Results](videos/hand_placed.mov).

 ## LQR Pole Placing
  Linear-quadratic regulator control was used next in the development of our controller model.
-Octave's [lqr() function](https://octave.sourceforge.io/control/function/lqr.html) uses our A and B state space model matrices as weel as a state weighting matric and an input weighting matrix, Q and R, to set the gains.
+Octave's [lqr() function](https://octave.sourceforge.io/control/function/lqr.html) uses our A and B state space model matrices as well as a state weighting matrix and an input weighting matrix, Q and R, to set the gains.
 The Q matrix defines the "weight" of each state variable and how quickly it should be corrected.
 The R matrix represents the cost of control to correct the system back to where it should be.

 When developing this model we used the Q and R matrix shown below: